julianacostaS/EColeta/README.md

 # EColeta
  This is a project part of a course by the company 'Rocketseat'.
 It is a service to help people to find or register a hub in their city for collection of recycles items.
+Among the tools and technologies used are, API integration & Javascript.

 <h1 align="center">
     <img alt="Ecoleta" title="Ecoleta" src=".github/ecoleta.svg" width="220px" />